 During my undergraduate summers, Javier Rojo slowly turned me into a statistician through his fantastic REU program RUSIS, where I conducted research in imputation schemes for missing microarray data and tests for stochastic dominance for financial applications.
 While at Rice for my graduate studies I worked with Dr. Rojo as part of RUSIS teaching statistical computing and graphics during the summers, and he later became my doctoral thesis advisor.
-A program very near and dear to me, I spent five years with RUSIS as a student or teacher and was the program's first Ph.D.
+A program very near and dear to me, I spent five years with RUSIS as a student or teacher and was the program's second Ph.D.

 My research interests are wide ranging but generally revolve around statistical computing and graphics.
 My research right now focuses around (Bayesian) statistical computing for biopharmaceutical research, algebraic statistics, and statistics education, including the BaylorISMs project which I founded.
 When I have time, I maintain R's ggmap package, which I co-authored with Hadley Wickham.
 Theoretical research I have done recently involves Bayesian hypothesis testing and tail categorization of probability laws (and related nonparametric tests).